Frequently Asked Questions

 We offer safe, supportive homes tailored to the needs of each child, with trained staff available 24/7.

-Due to the nature of the work and the level of care required, volunteers at Binkadi must complete the same orientation and training as our staff.
+Due to the nature of the work and the level of care required, volunteers at Binkadi are required to complete the same orientation and training as our staff.
 At this time, we are not accepting volunteers, but we appreciate your interest and support.

-Family visits within the home on a case-by-case basis.
+Family visits within the home are made on a case-by-case basis.

 Every child and youth in our care has the right to feel safe, respected, and heard.
 At Binkadi, we follow the Youth Rights Document outlined by the Ministry of Children and Family Development (MCFD), which ensures that all young people understand their rights and are supported in exercising them.